sungyoonahn/OT-based-Heterogeneous-Multi-Modal-Fusion-Embedding-for-AD-analysis/README.md

 Current code takes MRI and PET data from ADNI Currently working on a fix for jax dependency for faster training

+## Notes

+- README polishing and citation links are welcome via pull request.
+- Please keep data paths and environment settings local to your machine.